Preimplantational genetic diagnosis PGD

 Achieve your dream of becoming a mother and father

 These tests are aimed at detecting diseases caused by point mutations that can be inherited from parents.
-They involve a pre-cycle informativity study performed by analyzing the DNA of the prospective parents and, in specific cases, of first- or second-degree relatives.
+They generally involve a pre-cycle informativity study performed by analyzing the DNA of the prospective parents and, in specific cases, of first or second-degree relatives if necessary.
 Once the specific mutation has been identified, the in vitro fertilization cycle is performed, the embryos are biopsied, and the cells are sent to the genetic analysis laboratory where, through molecular studies, the specific mutation being sought is detected.
 Once the results are received, embryologists prepare for transfer those embryos that have been reported as disease-free.

 It should be noted that this technique cannot be used for any type of disease.
 The law of assisted reproduction in our country is very restrictive and only allows the selection of embryos whose pathology meets the following characteristics: